we've got signatures, help us get to 1,000

 It is a fundamental principle of democracy that people have the right to peacefully protest without fear of mandatory imprisonment.
 It is also essential that the separation of parliament and the judiciary is maintained.

-Please sign the petition to demand the Tasmanian government does not introduce mandatory sentences to environmental protestors.
+Please sign the petition to demand the Tasmanian government does not introduce mandatory sentencing.

 If everything looks correct, click sign now.
 Your signature will not be added until you click the button below.